SaOgaz/STScI-env/source/installing_anaconda.rst

     >bash -l

-Step 2: Make sure Anaconda was setup correctly
+Step 2: Make sure Anaconda was set up correctly
 ----------------------------------------------

 To test that your ``PATH`` variable was correctly set for Anaconda after installation, check for the following line in your ``~/.bashrc`` file.
 It should be similar to the following: